DHZ-calendar/SchoolCalendar/README.md

 - **Courses summary**: this page is similar to the Teacher summary one, but instead focused on the courses.
 For instance, this page can be useful to see how many teaching hours are missing for a course.
 - **Substitutions summary**: this page shows, and let you download, all the substitutions made in your school during this academic year.
 You can also apply several filters like the teacher one, the course one or the period range one in order to let you easily manage them.

+## Co-teaching

+It might happen that some external professors are teaching in your school (for example, a mother-tongue English lecturer during the foreign language class).
+Such external professors usually teach together with the regular professor (e.g. the English professor).
+Since in the yearly report page you want the number of hours taught by all professors for a specific course to be equal to the number of hours that the course must perform, you do not want to count such hours taught by two teachers concurrently twice.
+So, what you should do is to assign regularly the hour of the English professor, and add the external professor as a co-teaching hour (co-teaching hours are not counted when doing the annual reports).
+You can assign a co-teaching hour in the regular timetable page: every professor has three buttons, one green for the regular hours `Assign lecture`, one yellow for BES lectures `Assign B.E.S.` and finally a blue one for co-teaching hours `Assign co-teaching`.

 ## Installation
 Two possibilities are there available at the moment: either you download the code (it is an open source repository after all) and start the service by yourself on your school servers, either you pay an annual licence and enjoy the possibility to use the service out of the box on our servers.
 It will be moreover kept up to date and maintained by our developers! :) The choice is up to you.